yapmichelle/PHAEducation/README.md

 # PHAEducation
-This is a Escape Room game to learn pharmacology.
+This is an escape room game to learn pharmacology.
 At the end of the game, the learners should be able to:
     1. Define and differentiate agonist and antagonist
     2. Match a target protein to an appropriate drug and therapeutic indication